HUMSI — Human Security Initiative

 Former Customs and Border Patrol chief Gregory Bovino is under criminal investigation for throwing a gas canister at protesters and observers in Minneapolis' Mueller Park on January 21, 2026.
 Video footage documents Bovino deploying the canister, which released green gas potentially containing carcinogenic substances.
 The Hennepin County Attorney's Office announced the investigation as part of 17 criminal cases involving potentially unlawful conduct by federal agents during Operation Metro Surge.

-Guatemalan immigrant dies in ICE custody; cause of death disputed
+Guatemalan immigrant dies in ICE custody after 93 days; cause of death disputed

 Jan 22, 2026El Paso, TXGuatemala

-Francisco Gaspar Andrés, a 48-year-old Guatemalan immigrant, died on December 3, 2025, at an El Paso hospital after 93 days in ICE custody.
+Francisco Gaspar Andrés, a 48-year-old Guatemalan immigrant, died on December 3, 2025, at The Hospitals of Providence East in El Paso after 93 days in ICE custody.
 He was arrested in Florida on September 1 and transferred to Camp East Montana detention facility on September 19, marking the first confirmed death at that facility.
+On November 16, his health deteriorated with low sodium levels and complications from alcoholic hepatic cirrhosis, requiring hospitalization, dialysis, and intensive care.
+The El Paso County Medical Examiner determined the cause as natural causes stemming from advanced alcoholic liver cirrhosis with renal failure and internal bleeding, though conflicting reports indicate authorities also ruled it a homicide.
 His wife, Lucía Pedro Juan, was deported to Guatemala on November 28 before learning of his death.
-The El Paso County Medical Examiner ruled the death natural causes stemming from advanced alcoholic liver cirrhosis with renal failure and internal bleeding, though conflicting reports indicate authorities also ruled it a homicide, creating discrepancy in official determinations.

 ICE detains Ecuadorian teen asylum seeker, moves him across states